 - 1. Residential - All one-family and two-family dwellings including the expansion thereof. - 2.
-Agricultural, horticultural, floricultural, and forestry - Land development for these uses, including outdoor farm stands for retail purposes.
+Agricultural, horticultural, floricultural, and forestry Land development for these uses, including outdoor farm stands for retail purposes.
 No other retail use is allowed without site plan review and approval. - 3.
 Accessory use and structures A use, building, or structure customarily incidental to and located on the same lot as the primary building.
 This exemption includes, but is not limited to, the construction of residential/private garages, sheds, pools, decks, or similar small-accessory structures. - 4.
 Home occupations Home occupations which are operated by the residents of the premises and which employ not more than two (2) persons who do not live on the premises.
 The occupation on the premises must clearly a) be the secondary use of the premises and, b) does not change the residential character, create a nuisance, or include the storage of materials in the building. - 5.
-Temporary structures Temporary structures, excluding Camper/Recreation Vehicles, see Sec.
+Temporary structures - Temporary structures, excluding Camper/Recreation Vehicles, see Sec.
 4.4 which shall be in place no longer than two (2) months, such as tents for outdoor events, temporary storage containers, and other similar structures. - 6.
 Hunting, fishing, and trapping as specified under 24 V.S.A §2295 on private or public land.
 This exemption does not include facilities supporting such activities, such as firing ranges or rod and gun clubs, and the like. - 7.
 Subdivisions The division of land pursuant to Town Subdivision Regulations.
-This exemptions does not include uses that may occupy and subdivided parcel unless specifically exempt here in. - 8.
+This exemption does not include uses that may occupy and subdivided parcel unless specifically exempt here in. - 8.
 Minor grading and excavation As associated with private road and driveway maintenance.
-Also exempt is lawn and yard maintenance which is otherwise incidental to an approved use.
-This exemption does not include extraction, quarrying activities, or the filling of land. - 9.
-Outdoor recreation Trails (i.e. walking, hiking, horse backhorseback riding, cross-country skiing, and snowmobile trialstrails) which are not associated with a commercial establishment and where no structures or parking areas. - 10.
+Also exempt is - 9. extraction, quarrying activities, or the filling of land. - 10.
+Outdoor recreation Trails (i.e. walking, hiking, horseback riding, cross-country skiing, and snowmobile trails) which are not associated with a commercial establishment and where no structures or parking areas. - 11.
 Utility structures 64 sq. ft. or less in size.
-Such structures shall also be exempt from permit requirements and setbacks. - 11.
-Home day cares Those which serve fewer than $\underline{\text{six}(6)}$ children.
+Such structures shall also be exempt from permit requirements and setbacks. - 12.
+Home day cares Those which serve fewer than six (6) children.